 By way of background, we acquired several privately held commercial trusts in 2010 with accumulated non-capital losses of \$591 million (the "Losses").
-The Losses were subsequently used to reduce the taxable income of those trusts.
-The reassessments disallow the deduction of the Losses under the general anti-avoidance rule of the Tax Act.
-If, after exhausting available appeals, the deduction of Losses continues to be disallowed, we will owe cash taxes for the years 2012 through 2015 and an additional amount for late payment interest.
-The amount of cash taxes owing and the late payment interest are dependent upon the amount of unused tax shelter available to offset the reassessed income, including tax shelter from future years that may be applied to the years 2012 through 2015.
-The tax shelter available for carryback will diminish as the Corporation reaches it tax horizon.
+The Losses were subsequently deducted in computing the taxable income of those trusts.
+The reassessments, as confirmed in November 2023, disallow the deduction of the Losses for two reasons.
+Firstly, the reassessments allege that (i) the trusts were resettled, and (ii) the resulting successor trusts were not able to access the losses of the predecessor trusts.
+Secondly, the reassessments allege that the general anti-avoidance rule of the Income Tax Act (Canada) operates to deny the deduction of the losses.
+If, after exhausting available appeals, the deduction of Losses continues to be disallowed, either the trusts or their corporate beneficiary will owe cash taxes, late payment interest and potentially penalties.
+The amount of cash taxes owing, late payment interest and potential penalties are dependent upon the taxpayer(s) ultimately liable (the trusts or their corporate beneficiary) and the amount of unused tax shelter available to those/that taxpayer(s) to offset the reassessed income, including tax shelter from future years that may be carried back and applied to prior years.